xiaoniuniu89/giglep4/README.md

  <img src="https://res.cloudinary.com/daniel-callaghan/image/upload/v1648070944/Screenshot_from_2022-03-23_21-28-38_kjksja.png"/>

- - This is the users friend list.
+ - This is the users' friend list.
 The design of this page is very similar to the inbox displaying conversations between the user and friends and also the search results page.

 - user list display

  <img src="https://res.cloudinary.com/daniel-callaghan/image/upload/v1648071093/Screenshot_from_2022-03-23_21-30-46_u2cwzf.png"/>

  ## <p id="msg">Messages </p>
- Users who are friend can have private conversations.
-The logged in user is displayed on the right in green text.
+ Users who are friends can have private conversations.
+The logged-in user is displayed on the right in green text.

  - DM page